 During his career, Dave has also provided financial advisory services to client companies for strategic planning purposes including buy-side and sell-side M&A, private placements of senior debt, securitization of lease and loan receivables, and pre-acquisition purchase price allocation analysis.

 Dave holds a bachelor’s degree in Economics from Temple University and a master’s degree in Finance from Drexel University.

 Dave is an Accredited Senior Appraiser (ASA) in Business Valuation with the American Society of Appraisers and also holds the designation of CEIV, Certified in Entity and Intangible Valuations.
-Additionally, Dave is a contributor at TLNT.com and a former contributor for the business section at The HuffPost.
+Additionally, Dave is a contributor at TLNT.com and at Thrive Global, and is a former contributor for the business section at The HuffPost.